-An epitome of grace, strength and stamina, the English Setter boasts of an elegant, symmetrical and athletic build.
-It is medium-sized and slim, weighing 45 to 80 pounds and standing 61 to 69 centimetres at the withers.
+An epitome of grace, strength, and stamina, the English setter boasts of an elegant, symmetrical, and athletic build.
+It is medium-sized and slim, weighing 45–80 pounds and standing 61–69 centimetres at the withers.
 It has a long head and a definite stop.
-Its muzzle is square that is moderately deep.
+Its muzzle is square and moderately deep.
 Depending on the dog's coat, the nose is either black or liver.
-English Setters have dark eyes, either hazel or dark brown, that are bright and expressive.
+The English setter has dark eyes, either hazel or dark brown, that are bright and expressive.

-The English Setter’s trademark is its speckled coat that comes in a variety of colours such as blue, lemon, orange, or brown, while the base of the coat is white.
+The English setter’s trademark is its speckled coat that comes in a variety of colours such as blue, lemon, orange, or brown, whilst the base of the coat is white.
 The coat is tight and lies flat without any wooliness or curls.
-It also sports feathering (longer fringe of hair) on the ears, chest, belly, legs, tail and underside of the thighs.
+It also sports feathering (longer fringe of hair) on the ears, chest, belly, legs, tail, and underside of the thighs.

-To keep its stunning coat, English Setters must be brushed at least thrice a week or even daily.
-Bathing them every six weeks is also recommended to avoid that doggie smell.
+To keep its stunning coat, the English setter must be brushed at least thrice a week or even daily.
+Bathing it every six weeks is also recommended to avoid that doggie smell.
 Trim its hairs every six weeks to maintain its neat appearance.
-If you're not confident to do the trimming yourself, take your English Setter to a professional groomer.
-Don't forget to brush its teeth at least twice a week, trim its nails regularly and clean the ears with a cotton ball moistened with a vet-approved solution.
+If you're not confident to do the trimming yourself, take your English setter to a professional groomer.
+Don't forget to brush its teeth at least twice a week, trim its nails regularly, and clean the ears with a cotton ball moistened with a vet-approved solution.